Foods for Fighting Colds and Flu

 Roasted Spicy Sunflower Seeds

-1 cup sunflower seeds
+- 1 cup sunflower seeds

-1 tablespoon coconut oil
+- 1 tablespoon coconut oil

-½ teaspoon smoked paprika
+- ½ teaspoon smoked paprika

-½ teaspoon cumin
+- ½ teaspoon cumin

-½ teaspoon salt
+- ½ teaspoon salt

-Assemble sunflower seeds into baking sheet.
+- Assemble sunflower seeds into baking sheet.

-In a small bowl, stir together oil, paprika, cumin and salt.
+- In a small bowl, stir together oil, paprika, cumin and salt.

-Pour oil mixture into sunflower seeds in baking sheet and toss until evenly coated.
+- Pour oil mixture into sunflower seeds in baking sheet and toss until evenly coated.

-Bake in the preheated oven for about 15 minutes or until golden.
+- Bake in the preheated oven for about 15 minutes or until golden.
 Let it cool first before serving.

 Whether you eat them in a bowl or a bar, oats contain a type of fiber called beta-glucan, known for its cholesterol-lowering and immune-boosting properties.
-Studies have shown that beta-glucan from oats can help prevent upper respiratory tract infection, and a few controlled trials have suggested that beta-glutan consumption can alter white blood cell activity in humans, as well.
+Studies have shown that beta-glucan from oats can help prevent upper respiratory tract infection, and a few controlled trials have suggested that beta-glucan consumption can alter white blood cell activity in humans, as well.